mui/material-ui/packages/mui-codemod/README.md

 #### `color-imports`

-Updates the `color-imports` for the new location of Material-UI color palettes.
+Updates the `color-imports` for the new location of MUI color palettes.
 The diff should look like this:

 ```diff